Umoja

 The program provides:

-- Culturally-relevant classroom and life experiences, activities and programs to enhance and impact learning
+- Culturally-relevant classroom and life experiences, activities, and opportunities to enhance and impact learning

 - Leadership opportunities on campus and in the community